zulip/zulip-gci/remotedev/README.md

 listing all the droplets created during GCI.
 [Tags](https://www.digitalocean.com/community/tutorials/how-to-tag-digitalocean-droplets)
 may contain letters, numbers, colons, dashes, and underscores.
-If no tags are passed the GitHub username would be added as tag.

 In order for the script to work, the GitHub user must have: